 To summarize, we find statistical evidence that the response functions in the control treatment exhibit the traditional inverse S-shape with a fixed point around 1/2.
-This result is consistent with subjects being risk averse expected utility maximizers, and therefore supports hypothesis $H_0$ .
+This result is consistent with subjects being risk averse expected utility maximizers, and therefore supports hypothesis H_0 .
 Moreover, we find that the responses to the events in Series 1 (Series 2) are statistically the most (least) biased.
-This result cannot be explained under expected utility, and therefore it contradicts hypothesis $H_7$ .
-Instead, the systematic differences between the three series can be rationalized by ambiguity aversion under the additional assumption that Series 1 (the simple probabilities), Series 3 (the compound probabilities) and Series 2 (the complex probabilities) are ranked in increasing order of ambiguity.
-Arguably, this assumption could find support in the fact that, although all objective, these three types of probabilities (simple, compound, and complex) require different levels of computational sophistication to calculate.
+This result cannot be explained under expected utility, and therefore it contradicts hypothesis H_7 .
+Instead, the systematic differences between the three series could be explained by a form of ambiguity aversion under the additional assumption that Series 1 (the simple probabilities), Series 3 (the compound probabilities) and Series 2 (the complex probabilities) are perceived as ambiguous, and ranked in increasing order of ambiguity.
+This assumption could perhaps find support in the fact that, although all objective, these three types of probabilities (simple, compound, and complex) require different levels of computational sophistication to calculate.
 In a recent paper, Halevy (2007) concludes that attitudes toward ambiguity and compound objective lotteries are tightly associated.
-Our experimental results not only support Halevy's conclusion but also extend it by suggesting that complex objective probabilities may also be perceived as ambiguous.
+Our experimental results support Halevy's conclusion, but also extend it by suggesting that complex objective probabilities may also be perceived "as if" ambiguous.28